-In a recent study from Germany, only 43% of surgical residents declare that they felt sufficiently prepared for their clinical work from undergraduate training.
+In a recent study from Germany, only 43% of surgical residents declared to feel sufficiently prepared for their clinical work from undergraduate training.
 This can bear a high risk for patients’ wellbeing as unpreparedness can increase medical errors.
-This study identifies areas for improvement in undergraduate training.
+The study identifies areas for improvement.

 By Miriam Ruessler

-Young medical residents report that they feel unprepared in becoming doctors straight after medical school.
-Feeling unprepared when starting any new profession is natural to some extent.
-However, Philips and Barker (2010) identified a 10% increase in fatal medication errors in the month that all new graduates begin their medical residencies in the US.
+Straight after medical school, many young medical residents report to feel unprepared to become doctors.
+Certainly, feeling unprepared when starting any new profession is natural to some extent.
+However, in 2010, researchers Phillips and Barker identified a 10% increase in fatal medication errors in July, i.e. exactly within the month that new graduates begin their medical residencies in the US.
 Thus, it is of great importance to identify and analyze the areas of unpreparedness in young graduates in order to improve undergraduate training accordingly.

 Hospital bureaucracy overwhelms undergraduates

-Recently published in the De Gruyter journal Innovative Surgical Surgery, an interview-based study with surgical residents in their first and second years of medical school, revealed that only 43% of the residents felt sufficiently prepared for their clinical work from undergraduate training.
+Recently published in the journal Innovative Surgical Sciences, an interview-based study with surgical residents in their first and second years of medical school, revealed that only 43% of the residents felt sufficiently prepared for their clinical work from undergraduate training.
 71% were overwhelmed with the mass of bureaucracy in daily clinical routine.